SianAndMaxim/sianandmaxim.github.io/_pages/02_hotels.md

 ### Marriott Hotel, Regents Park

-We have a limited number of rooms on hold for our wedding guests on both 1st and 2nd June at the Marriott Hotel, Regents Park.
+We have a limited number of rooms on hold for our wedding guests on the 1st and 2nd June at the Marriott Hotel, Regents Park.
 The hotel is a 5 minute taxi ride or 20 minute walk from Cecil Sharp House.

 Rooms are £179 for Single Occupancy and £192 for Double Occupancy including breakfast at Carluccio’s.